alvelvis/Interrogat-rio/README.md

 If you wish to deploy Interrogatório to a web server, using Ubuntu/Apache2, check [Deploying with Ubuntu/Apache2](https://github.com/alvelvis/Interrogat-rio/wiki/Deploying-with-Ubuntu-Apache2).

-Check the [Wiki](https://github.com/alvelvis/Interrogat-rio/wiki) for a broader understanding of Interrogatório tools.

 # How to run on a Windows machine

 1) Go to [releases](https://github.com/alvelvis/Interrogat-rio/releases)